MathieuNls/bianca/bianca.md

 ### Annotations by Excilys (F$_1$-measure = 3.13%)

 The last project we analysed manually is Annotations by Excilys.
-Very much like Openhab by Openhab, it provides a very particular set of features, which consist of Java annotations for Android projects.
+Similar to Openhab by Openhab, it provides a very particular set of features, which consist of Java annotations for Android projects.
 We do not have any other project  related to Java annotations or the Android ecosystem at large.
 This caused BIANCA to perform poorly.

 Our interpretation of the manual analysis of the best and worst performing projects is that BIANCA performs best when applied to clusters that contain projects that are similar in terms of features, domain or intent.
 These projects tend to be interconnected through dependencies.
 In the future, we intend to study the correlation between the cluster betweenness measure and the performance of BIANCA.